 The American public is interested in eating better quality foods.
 The proliferation of “organic” foods and the success of specialty supermarkets dedicated to foods considered “healthy” have made success stories of Whole Foods and Trader Joe’s.
-The problem is that everyone is looking to cash in on terms that make food appear to be healthier than they are, in order to justify higher prices and to entice you into picking up that item instead of a competing brand.
+The problem is that everyone is looking to cash in on food labels and terms that make food appear to be healthier than they are, in order to justify higher prices and to entice you into picking up that item instead of a competing brand.

 - “Free Range”, “Cage Free”

 These terms usually apply to chickens, and that’s where the regulations focus.
 It’s nice that your chickens might be allowed access to a grassy area, but the plot of grassy land can be teeny, tiny, and the chickens might never actually set foot on that area.
 They may still live their lives in crowded, indoor lots, eating the same genetically modified feed that you’re afraid off.
 When it comes to larger livestock, there is no regulation for that term.
 So, your cage free pigs might still be rammed together in a pen and lead their entire lives without really stepping foot outside.